 Loft kits for Camp, Crofton, Escalante, Cooper, Animas, West, and the Bader / Snyders may be requested through respective building staff.
 All loft kits will be provided on an “as-available” basis.
 The College begins to take requests on Fall Check-In day, first-come, first-serve.
 Students who have a loft kit installed in their room will be billed $25.00 to their student account.
 Residents may request staff assistance with lofting or un-lofting their beds.
 Lofts are currently not available for Centennial or Mears Apartments.
 Residents are not permitted to construct lofts or obtain them from other sources.
 Residents may also request bunkable beds kits if lofts are not available.
 All existing furniture must remain present in the assigned room after lofting or bunking.

 Each residence hall room and apartment is furnished, as are the lounges.
 Each residence hall room has one bed, desk, desk chair and wardrobe/closet/dresser per student.
 West, Animas, Camp, Crofton, Escalante, Mears, Centennial, and bedroom spaces in the Bader/Snyder suites are carpeted.
 Cooper Hall bedrooms are not carpeted.
 Additionally, apartments (only) are furnished with a refrigerator, oven/stove, dining table, chairs, loveseat and end table.
 No kitchenware or utensils are provided.
-All furniture is inventoried.
+All furniture is inventoried by the College.
 All items must stay within the room, apartment or lounge.
 Violation of this policy will result in the student responsible being charged for the cost of moving or replacing the furniture.